saianil58/Model-Interpretability/README.md

 2. LIME
 3. SHAP

+## Practical Examples:

 This repo deals with such libraries and derives explanations of the balckbox models from pipelines.
 This is essential in explaning the model working to business.
+There are lot of insights generated from the expalnations and that would help business in making better decisions.

 Repo link [here](https://nbviewer.jupyter.org/github/saianil58/Model-Interpretability/blob/master/Introduction%20to%20Model%20Interpretability.ipynb)

-Documentations of these are:
+## Documentations:

 [ELI5](https://eli5.readthedocs.io/en/latest/)